MicrosoftDocs/azure-docs/articles/spatial-anchors/how-tos/set-up-coarse-reloc-csharp.md

 ---
-title: How to create and locate anchors using on-device sensors | Microsoft Docs
+title: How to create and locate anchors using on-device sensors in C# | Microsoft Docs
-description: In-depth explanation of how to create and locate anchors using on-device sensors.
+description: In-depth explanation of how to create and locate anchors using on-device sensors in C#.
 author: bucurb
 manager: dacoghl
 services: azure-spatial-anchors